efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

     Launches, Product-Level Website Pathing, Building Product-Level
     Conversion Funnels, Cross-Sell Analysis, Product Portfolio
     Expansion, Product Refund Rates)

+As a sneak preview to what the results of this analysis was, I took these queries and created a Tableau Storyline with them!

+<iframe src="https://public.tableau.com/views/MavenfuzzyfactoryAnalysisPart2/QuarterlyPerformanceAnalysis?:showVizHome=no&:embed=true" width="100%" height="800"></iframe>

 ## Objective 1: Show Off Volume Growth